tkodimac/water_product_review/README.md

 - **HTML5** and **CSS3** for structuring and styling the web pages.
 - **JavaScript** for interactive features and dynamic content.
 - **Python (Flask)** for the backend framework.
-- **SQLite** for the database to store user data, reviews, and product information.
+- **ProgreSQL** for the database to store user data, reviews, and product information.
 - **Bootstrap** for responsive design and layout.
 - **jQuery** for DOM manipulation and event handling.
 - **Font Awesome** for icons.